 After a little walk, we stopped for a drink at one of the many Irish pubs in Amsterdam.
 This one overlooked a canal, and in the evening sun, it made for a pretty nice view.
 No better way to spend an evening than watching the endless amount of boats sail past with a drink in hand.

-We then went for a little evening stroll to stretch our legs, fully taking advantage of the golden hour for some more photos!
-All before heading for a few more drinks and eventually bed.
+After a few more drinks than we planned, we went for a little evening stroll to stretch our legs, fully taking advantage of the golden hour for some more photos!
+All before heading for even more drinks and eventually bed.

 Stopping for many a canal picture along the way of course.